Bic: History

 Between 1950 and the 1970s, BIC expanded globally into Italy, the Netherlands, Austria, Switzerland, and Spain.
 In 1956, the company established itself in Brazil, and soon after expanded into the United Kingdom, Australia, New Zealand, and Scandinavia in 1957.
-In 1958, the takeover of the American Waterman Pen Company allowed BIC to establish itself in the United States while continuing its development in Africa and the Middle East.
+In 1958, the takeover of the American Waterman Pen Company allowed BIC to establish itself in the United States.
+The company also continued its development in Africa and the Middle East.
 In 1959, BIC acquired the Swedish company Ballograf.

 On November 20, 1962, BIC launched a range of three luxury ballpoint pens: Chrome, Luxury, and Grand Luxury.
 In 1969, Bic launched its advertising campaign in the United States.
 A year later, the four-color Bic was launched.
 The four-color pen allowed one to change the ink color without changing the pen.
 Bic's ability to mass produce the manufacturing of their pens resulted in low prices.

+In 1971, Bich took control of the French Flaminaire company, a manufacturer of butane lighters, and set its technicians to the task of developing a disposable lighter.
+The first model of the Bic lighter was introduced in 1973.

 The Conté company was acquired by BIC in 1979.

 In 1981, BIC launched "BIC Sport", which specializes in windsurfing boards.
 Bic announced the sale of Bic Sport to the Estonian company Tahe Outdoor in 2019.

 In 1985, the "BIC Mini lighter" was launched and, in 1991, the company launched the "BIC Electronic" lighter.
 The group began its expansion into Eastern Europe in 1995, and, in 1996, BIC Graphic Europe was formed.
 In 1997, BIC acquired the Tipp-Ex brand as well as Sheaffer.
 The company further expanded into Asia.